Niños Héroes: The cadets

 Agustín Melgar was born between 1828 and 1832 in Chihuahua, Chihuahua.
 He was the son of Esteban Melgar, a lieutenant colonel in the army, and María de la Luz Sevilla, both of whom died while he was still young, leaving him the ward of his older sister.
 He applied to the Academy on 4 November 1846.
 A note in his personnel record explains that after finding himself alone, he tried to stop the enemy on the north side of the castle.
 It also explains he shot and killed one and took refuge behind mattresses in one of the rooms.
 Grievously wounded he was placed on a table and found dead beside it on 15 September, after the castle fell.
 In 2012, a statue honoring him was erected in Chihuahua.

-Fernando Montes de Oca was born between 1828 and 1832 in Azcapotzalco, then a town just to the north of Mexico City and now one of its boroughs.
+Fernando Montes de Oca was born in 1829 in Azcapotzalco, then a town just to the north of Mexico City and now one of its boroughs.
 His parents were José María Montes de Oca and Josefa Rodríguez.
 He had applied to the Academy on 24 January 1847, and was one of the cadets who remained in the castle.
 His personnel record reads: "Died for his country on 13 September 1847."

 Vicente Suárez was born in 1833 in Puebla, Puebla, the son of Miguel Suárez, a cavalry officer, and María de la Luz Ortega.
 He applied for admission to the Academy on 21 October 1845, and during his stay was an officer cadet.
 A note in his record reads: "Killed defending his country at his sentry post on 13 September 1847.
 He ordered the attackers to stop, but they continued to advance.
 He shot one and stabbed another in the stomach with his bayonet, and was killed at his post in hand-to-hand combat.
 He was killed for his bravery, because his youthfulness made the attackers hesitate, until he attacked them."